Exponential-Hosting/utils/README.md

 ## validateCredential

-This method can be used to validate api_key.
+This method can be used to validate calls made from the Exponential server to the API.
 To use this, download this package and import validateCredential then use it as a middleware in api.

 ### Installation: